hellomohitepam/Software-Testing/API-Testing.md

 - A REST API (Representational State Transfer API) is a way to design web services so that different systems can communicate using HTTP in a simple, scalable, and predictable way.

 ## 🧱 1️⃣ Core Principles of REST API
 - ✅ 1.
-Client–Server Separation
+Client–Server Separation {res can be html(if web broswer only) or json }
 - ✅ 2.
 Statelessness
 - ✅ 3.
 Resource-Based Design
 - ✅ 4.
 Uniform Interface (Same HTTP verbs, Same response formats)
 - ✅ 5.
 Layered System (Clients don’t know if they talk directly to server or through: API gateway, Proxy, Load balancer)

-## 🔄 2️⃣ HTTP Methods in REST (Deep Explanation)
+## 🔄 2️⃣ HTTP Methods in REST

 | Method | Action         | Example    |
 | ------ | -------------- | ---------- |